 Red Clover Botanical name: Trifolium Pratense

 Red Clover is a small, oval seed, varying in colour from cream to brown.
 Red Clover has a similar taste to Alfalfa, being mild and green.
-It is very nutritious, and considered especially beneficial for women, particularly during menopause, as it contains Isoflavones which are reported to act similarly to Estrogens.

 Nutritional Value: This food is low in Saturated Fat and Sodium, and very low in Cholesterol.
 It is also a good source of Protein, Vitamin A, Niacin and Calcium, and a very food source of Dietary Fibre, Vitamin C, Vitamin K, Thiamin, Riboflavin, Folate, Pantothenic Acid, Iron, Magnesium, Phosphorus, Zinc, Copper and Manganese.